CtrlAltDefeat55/StableDiffusionPromptManager/CONTRIBUTING.md

 # Contributing

-Thanks for helping improve Folder Nuker!
+Thanks for helping improve this prompt manager project!
 PRs and issues are welcome as time allows.

 ## Getting started (Windows)